 Parent Child Interactive Therapy (PCIT)

-Below is a summary of Parent Child Interactive Therapy (PCIT) as described by PCIT International:
+Parent Child Interactive Therapy (PCIT) as described by PCIT International:

 “PCIT is Parent-child interaction therapy (PCIT) is an evidence-based treatment for young children with emotional and behavioral disorders that places emphasis on improving the quality of the parent-child relationship and changing parent-child interaction patterns.
 Children and their caregivers are seen together in PCIT.
 Most of the session time is spent coaching caregivers in the application of specific therapy skills.
 Therapists typically coach from an observation room with a one-way mirror into the playroom, using a “bug-in-the-ear” system for communicating to the parents as they play with their child.
 Concluding each session, therapist and caregiver together decide which skill to focus on most during daily 5-minute home practice sessions the following week.

 PCIT outcome research has demonstrated statistically and clinically significant improvements in the conduct-disordered behavior of preschool age children: after treatment, children’s behavior is within the normal range.
 Studies have documented the superiority of PCIT to wait list controls and to parent group didactic training.
 In addition to significant changes on parent ratings and observational measures of children’s behavior problems, outcome studies have demonstrated important changes in the interactional style of the fathers and mothers in play situations with their children.”

 Source: PCIT International,